jeaninemjordan/Kickstarter-Analysis/README.md

 ![](Resources/Descriptive_Analysis_Image.PNG)

 The Great Britain Musical Analysis sheet displays a box-and-whisker plot measuring the pledged versus goal currency amounts for musical productions in Great Britain.
 We can see the 4060 pound mean goal and observe the outlier data in the chart to determine that the production should have a goal at or under 4060 pounds.
-Outside the bar, we are also able to observe the outlier goal and pledged amounts occuring at 15,000 and 10,092 pounds.
+Outlier goal and pledged amounts occuring are at 15,000 and 10,092 pounds within this chart and the quartile data is also visible here.

 ![](Resources/Pledged_vs_Goal%20GB_Image.PNG)